TO AUTHORS

 All authors must have an ORCID code assigned; for this they can register in ORCID.

-Publishes Original Research articles, Review Articles, Communications and Teaching Mathematics, preferably in the priority areas of the journal, written in English, Spanish or Portuguese, as long as its quality is certified through peer review.
+Publishes Original Research articles, Review Articles and Communications , preferably in the priority areas of the journal, written in English, Spanish or Portuguese, as long as its quality is certified through peer review.
 It will also be possible to publish Current Comments that deal with topics of interest or comment on published research papers.

 The content of the contributions is entirely the responsibility of the authors, and in no way the journal or the entities for which the authors work.
 It is understood that the material sent to Selecciones Matemáticas has not been published nor sent to other systems of diffusion of any type.